Autism Resources Online

 National Autism Association has information on wandering, restraints and seclusion, and bullying.

 Project Lifesaver, a nonprofit group, provides wristwatch-like tracking devices to people with autism and disorders that place them at risk for wandering and getting lost.
 The devices help police who participate in this program quickly find someone who wanders away.
-More than 1,000 agencies in 45 states participate in the program.
+More than 1,000 agencies across the U.S. participate in the program.
 757-546-5502.

 Autism Risk and Safety Management, a web site by safety expert and author Dennis Debbaudt, has autism safety information for parents, teachers, paramedics and police.